 The detailed index to OWC allows access to a specific culture when its geographical region is not known.
-See the A-Z index of cultures included in eHRAF to search for specific cultures.
+Browse or search the A-Z Index of Cultures to search for specific cultures.

-There are three distinct formats in the HRAF files at the UIUC Library.
+There are three formats in the HRAF files at the University of Illinois at Urbana-Champaign Library.

-Source Evaluation: (Gives an indication of the quality of the data).
+Source Evaluation (provides an indication of the quality of the data):